 The first meeting of the group involved the girls only and occurred during spring 2016 and was very successful.
 It allowed the girls to open up and exchange in guided dialogue on various issues that affect their lives as teenagers.
 The initial feedback from the group was positive and validated the importance of such a group for teenage girls at Neve Hanna.

 Following the initial positive feedback, Neve Hanna developed a ten-month program that initiated after the summer into the holidays of fall 2016.
-We want to continue the program during the 2017/2018 school year.
 The group is guided by a social worker, a therapist and a shinshinit (an Israeli volunteer serving one year of social service before being drafted).
 The group will meet with these staff members every forth night for about two hour meetings, including social and bonding activities, films, trips and guest lectures.

 The meetings will address themes such as: